-The YMCA Child Development programs have a clear responsibility to protect and promote the YMCA's goals, which include teaching children to resolve conflicts in nonviolent and non- aggressive ways.
+The YMCA Child Development programs have a clear responsibility to protect and promote the YMCA's goals, which include teaching children to resolve conflicts in nonviolent and nonaggressive ways.
 This policy identifies unacceptable behaviors by parents, staff, and visitors while at the YMCA.
 We expect that staff, parents, and visitors will treat each other kindly and respectfully, keeping in mind that we are role models for our children.
-The unacceptable behaviors include, but are not limited to, the following:
+The unacceptable behaviors include, but are not limited to the following:

 - Profanity

-- Threats, intimidation or harassment
+- Threats, intimidation or harassment delivered In person, through electronic communication or social media.

 - Inappropriate comments toward staff, volunteers, families, or children.

 - Mental or bodily harm

 - Disruption and obstruction

 - Destruction of property

 - Disturbing the peace

 - Dishonesty or misrepresentation

 - Violation of criminal law

 - Smoking or vaping on the property